MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -SharingPolicySchedule
-!!!
-Exchange Server 2010

-The SharingPolicySchedule parameter specifies the intervals each week during which the sharing policy runs.
-The Sharing Policy Assistant checks permissions on shared calendar items and contact folders in users' mailboxes against the assigned sharing policy.
-The assistant lowers or removes permissions according to the policy.
-The format is StartDay.Time-EndDay.Time.
-You can use the following values for the start and end days:

-- Full name of the day

-- Abbreviated name of the day

-- Integer from 0 through 6, where 0 = Sunday

-The start time and end time must be at least 15 minutes apart.
-Minutes are rounded down to 0, 15, 30, or 45.
-If you specify more than one interval, there must be at least 15 minutes between each interval.

-The following are examples:

-- "Sun.11:30 PM-Mon.1:30 AM"

-- 6.22:00-6.22:15 (The assistant will run from Saturday at 10:00 PM until Saturday 10:15 PM.)

-!!!
-Exchange Server 2013, Exchange Server 2016

 The SharingPolicySchedule parameter specifies the intervals each week during which the sharing policy runs on the Mailbox server.
 The Sharing Policy Assistant checks permissions on shared calendar items and contact folders in users' mailboxes against the assigned sharing policy.
 The assistant lowers or removes permissions according to the policy.
 The format is StartDay.Time-EndDay.Time.
 You can use the following values for the start and end days:

 - Full name of the day